top of page

 - as a fellow soap producer, to compare to your own costing

-When we first launched Babassu Soaps, we had no concept about the investment required to sustain a soap-making business because it was just for fun.
+When we first launched babassu soaps, we had no concept about the investment required to sustain a soap-making business because it was just for fun.
 We had no idea about certificates, insurance expenses, or German bureaucracy.
 However, we believe that if we had known everything beforehand, we would not have established our firm.
 But we persisted, and now we're not ready to back down after putting in so much work to make it happen!

 B. What needs to be considered when setting the price for your soap ?

-1. Raw materials / 2.
-Equipment / 3.
-Salary / 4.
-Rent / 5.
+1. Raw materials 2.
+Equipment & operating supplies 3.
+Salary 4.
+Rent 5.
 Packaging

-6. Certification / 7.
-Insurance / 8.
+6. Certification 7.
+Insurance 8.
 Marketing presence

 1. Raw Materials